backtrace-labs/backtrace-android/README.md

 # Features Summary <a name="features-summary"></a>
 * Light-weight Java client library that quickly submits exceptions and crashes to your Backtrace dashboard.
-Can include callstack, system metadata, custom metadata and file attachments if needed.<!--, and file attachments if needed.-->
+Can include callstack, system metadata, custom metadata and file attachments if needed.
 * Supports a wide range of Android SDKs.
-* Supports asynchronous Tasks.
-* Supports offline database for error report storage and re-submission in case of network outage
+* Supports offline database for error report storage and re-submission in case of network outage.
 * Fully customizable and extendable event handlers and base classes for custom implementations.

 # Supported SDKs <a name="supported-sdks"></a>